 This Living Planet Report joins an ever-increasing number of research and policy papers building the case that our planet's natural systems are fundamental to our society.
-It also outlines how much nature we are losing.
-It shows an overall decline of 60% in species population sizes between 1970 and 2014.

 This report's Living Planet Index also outlines how much nature we are losing.
 It shows an overall decline of 60% in species population sizes between 1970 and 2014, while current rates of species extinctions are 100 to 1,000 times higher than the background rate (the extinction before human pressure became a prominent factor).
 Other indicators measuring different changes in biodiversity all paint the same picture - that of dramatic, continued loss.